 - 26 affordable housing units for artist-led families, and managed by Artscape.

-Artscape Hub at Weston Common is a project of Artscape, a not-for-profit urban development organization that makes space for creativity and transforms community.
+Artscape Weston Common is a project of Artscape, a not-for-profit urban development organization that makes space for creativity and transforms community.
 You may know us through our popular community cultural hubs located across the city; our live/work studios and multi-purpose creative spaces; our distinctive event venues run as social enterprises; or the innovative programs and services we offer to artists, creative entrepreneurs and cultural professionals.
 Discover Artscape at Artscape.ca.
 Find our tools and resources for creative placemakers at ArtscapeDIY.org.

 What is a community cultural hub?